yy96/WhatsYourKindofMovie/index.md

 4.      inspirational
 5.      friendship

 The tags highlighted in community 2 are more related to *emotional feelings* and *relationship*.
 They put the emphasis on the emotional touch created by the movie.
-This group of users probably favours more for movies that are emotional themes.
+This group of users probably favours more for movies that are related to emotional themes.

 *       **Top 5 non-common tags given by *Community 3* users**
 1.      alan